asr/fotc/src/FOTC/Program/Collatz/README.txt

 ------------------------------------------------------------------------------
-The Collatz function: A function without termination proof
+The Collatz function: A function without a termination proof
 ------------------------------------------------------------------------------

 In this directory we prove some properties of the Collatz function